aleenalee/aleenalee/README.md

-- 👋 Hi, I’m @aleenalee, you can call me Aleena or Yuri!
+- 👋 Hi, I’m @aleenalee!
 - 👀 I’m interested in learning to program and use Git :)
-- 🌱 I’m currently learning cs50 and Odin Project
+- 🌱 I’m currently learning...JavaScript
-- 💞️ I’m looking to collaborate on ... not sure yet :(
+- 💞️ I’m looking to collaborate on ...
 - 📫 yonishwk@gmail.com

 <!---